immersive-web/webxr-input-profiles/README.md

 > REFER TO BRANDON'S PR ON HOW BUTTONS AND AXES ARE SLOTTED FOR WEBXR The Gamepad API does not provide an explicit relationship between axes and buttons.
 The `dataSources` array mitigates through defining four styles of physical data sources and enumerating the `Gamepad` parts which back them.

-#### Buttons
+#### Button Data Source
-The `button` data source maps directly to the data coming from a single index in the `Gamepad.buttons` array.
+The `buttonSource` data source maps directly to the data coming from a single index in the `Gamepad.buttons` array.
 This mapping is defined by the required `gamepadButtonsIndex` property which represents the index of the backing `GamepadButton` in the `Gamepad.buttons` array.

 In addition, this schema adds information about the expected behavior of the button.
-The first of these additional properties is `button.supportsTouch` and `button.supportsPress`.
+The first of these additional properties is `buttonSource.supportsTouch` and `buttonSource.supportsPress`.
 These values will be `true` by default indicating that the `GamepadButton.touched` and `GamepadButton.pressed` are capable of being `true`.
-The next additional metadata is `button.analogValues` which will be `false` by default.
+The next additional metadata is `buttonSource.analogValues` which will be `false` by default.
 When false, this indicates, per the Gamepad Spec, that the `GamepadButton.value` will always be `1` when `GamepadButton.pressed` is `true` and `0` otherwise.
-When `button.analogValues` is true, developers may assume that intermediary values can also be returned.
+When `buttonSource.analogValues` is true, developers may assume that intermediary values can also be returned.

 The following example shows several different button variants.
 The first is a trigger style button which will report an analog value based on how hard the user has pressed it.
 The second is a menu style button that does not have the ability to report a `touched` status or analog values.
 The third is a thumbrest button which can report when it is touched, but will never report being pressed or analog values.